sciZer0/newdiscoveries/a/README.md

 Simultaneously, the discoveries are very simple and obvious.

+## BENEFITS
-Note: Thanks to these discoveries, at best,<br>
+Thanks to these discoveries, at best,<br>

-* the world will have the ability to REALLY prosper;<br>
+* the world will get access to new energy and the ability to REALLY prosper;<br>

 * people will become more financially secure, have more free time (less working time), and can significantly improve their lives, making them more fulfilled, happier and longer;<br>